How The Models Work

 Accelerating the Go / No-Go Decision

-To translate calibrated crop behavior into actionable spatial deployment intelligence, Aluvial's Macro engine is powered by a Physics-Informed Hierarchical Modeling (PIHM) framework17Willard, J. et al. Integrating scientific knowledge with machine learning for engineering and environmental systems.
+The Macro engine is built on a Physics-Informed Hierarchical Modeling (PIHM) framework17Willard, J. et al. Integrating scientific knowledge with machine learning for engineering and environmental systems.
 ACM Comput.
 Surv.
-55, 1–37 (2022). doi.org/10.1145/3514228 that systematically bridges the gap between controlled R&D data and heterogeneous field variability.
-At its base sits the mechanistic biophysical prior from BMST; above it, a Bayesian hierarchy pools observations across environments to estimate genotype- and management-conditional residual behavior.19Malosetti, M., Ribaut, J.-M. & van Eeuwijk, F. A. The statistical analysis of multi-environment data: modelling genotype-by-environment interaction and its genetic basis.
+55, 1–37 (2022). doi.org/10.1145/3514228 that systematically bridges controlled R&D data and heterogeneous field variability.
+At its base sits the mechanistic biophysical prior from BMST.
+A Bayesian hierarchy pools observations across environments to estimate genotype- and management-conditional residual behavior, scaling evidence from controlled environments to commercial geographies through three progressively richer levels.19Malosetti, M., Ribaut, J.-M. & van Eeuwijk, F. A. The statistical analysis of multi-environment data: modelling genotype-by-environment interaction and its genetic basis.
 Front.
 Physiol.
 4, 44 (2013). doi.org/10.3389/fphys.2013.00044

 Level 1 — Foundation Weights